tz-earl/optimizely-to-drupal-8/README.md

 Updated to Drupal 8.0.0-beta15.<br />
 Updated to Drupal 8.0.0-rc1.<br />
 Fixed: Issue #2584933: Optimizely suggests no protocol in HTML snippet<br />
+Tested for Drupal 8.0.0.
+No code changes.<br />